Domestic Violence Defense Lawyer in Miami

 Domestic Violence Defense in Miami-Dade

 Domestic violence cases in Florida are taken seriously by law enforcement and the Miami-Dade State Attorney’s Office.
 A domestic violence arrest can lead to no-contact orders, bond conditions that bar you from your home, and criminal charges that carry lasting consequences.
-A Miami domestic violence lawyer can help you understand the process and defend your rights.
+A domestic violence defense lawyer in Miami can help you understand the process and defend your rights.

 Our firm represents clients accused of domestic violence, battery, and related offenses in Miami-Dade County Court and Circuit Court.
 If you have been arrested, contact a Miami criminal defense lawyer as soon as possible.
 We also assist clients with assault and battery and probation violation matters that may arise in these cases.